LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 - **Email Body** – text shown above the automatically generated event details
 - **SMS Text** – short message sent via SMS

+All fields are sanitized with the helper functions from `InputSanitization.md`.
+This strips WordPress slashes so apostrophes display correctly in the admin preview and in the actual emails.

 Default values are provided on initial install:

 - **Purchase Email Subject**: "Thanks for Registering!"